ZJU-FAST-Lab/LBFGS-Lite/README.md

 - No dependencies except C/C++ standard library.

-- The library is an implementation of [__Limited-Memory Broyden-Fletcher-Goldfarb-Shanno__](https://doi.org/10.1007/BF01589116) (LBFGS) with [weak or strong Wolfe or conditions](https://en.wikipedia.org/wiki/Wolfe_conditions) for smooth or nonsmooth functions.
+- The library is an implementation of [__Limited-Memory Broyden-Fletcher-Goldfarb-Shanno__](https://doi.org/10.1007/BF01589116) (LBFGS) with [weak or strong Wolfe conditions](https://en.wikipedia.org/wiki/Wolfe_conditions) for smooth functions and the weak Wolfe condition for nonsmooth functions.

 - The objective function is required to be at least __C0 but piecewise C2__ on its domain.